Solo River: River modifications

 The river has several dams and modifications.

 The Gondang Dam, East Java, is located on the Kali Gondang River, a sub-basin of the Bengawan Solo River, at the village of Gondang Lor, in Sugio, a sub-district of Lamongan, Indonesia.
 It was built in 1983–1987 and has a 6.6 hectare surface area and is about 29 meters in depth.
 The main use of the dam is for irrigation and community water needs, especially in the dry season, but many tourists come there for relaxing and fishing now.
-There is a camp site, pedalos and a small zoo.
+There is a campsite, pedalos and a small zoo.
 The manager of the dam is committed to implementing the programs of Sapta Pesona (Seven Charms).

-Another dam known as the Gondang Dam near Karanganyar, Central Java, began construction in 2014 with a budget of Rp 636 billion and was constructed to increase the local water supply and add recreational opportunities.
+Construction of another dam, known as the Gondang Dam, began near Karanganyar, Central Java, in 2014 with a budget of Rp 636 billion to increase the local water supply and add recreational opportunities.
 The site size was estimated to be 88.25 hectares and was planned to hold a total volume of 10 million cubic meters.
 The dam was completed in 2019 but not expected to be fully filled until 2020, and durian trees were grown near the site to attract tourists.
 In 2023, the dam's community team held a durian festival at the site.